leon-thomm/Ryven/README.md

 ```

 The `ryven.cfg` file contains global configurations for Ryven.

-Ryven can be launched from the command line with `ryven`.
-If you installed Ryven into a Python virtual environment, the environment needs to be activated first.

 Ryven can be configured in four ways:
 1. from the command line, e.g. `ryven --nodes your_nodes_pkg_1 --no-animations`